Hepworth, Hokusai, Kandinsky, Rothko,Mondrian and Monet.

-It is a garden of strong moods, alive with constant movement, yet, strange to tell, it is an oasis of calm.
+It is a garden of strong moods, alive with constant movement, yet, strange to tell, even in storm, it is an oasis of calm.

 The seasons bring immense change but its hard to say which I like the most.
 Truth be known these sort of naturalistic gardens, with their simple pallette and spacing between the plants mean that they look splendid in autumn and winter as well as in summer.
 Is East Anglia with its drier climate better suited to this style than elsewhere...I simply don't know but I am hooked!

-The Hokusai Garden is a garden of cresting waves with billowing miscanthus and low stipa tenuissma lasting right through until March when they are cut down for their annual trim.
+The seedheads last right through until March when they are cut down for their annual trim.
 Winter sunlight looks super as it lightly catches the seedheads; the soft colouring is perfect against the old stone walls of the house.

 Mark Rothko's paintings in the Rothko Room at Tate Modern have inspired two garden rooms.
 Bronze leaved hedging plants are being clipped to form living pictures in front of walls of hornbeam.
 Prunus, berberis and beech all have slightly different depths of dark colours and textures while the beech has a wonderful shiny character bouncing off the light.
 Here there are subtle differences which weave together and create an intricate pattern, merging, overlapping sometimes to the fore, sometimes behind.
 The onlooker has to stop and stare and look....taking a moment to search and contemplate.

-After five years the plan is beginning to take good shape, with the dark berberis, prunus and fagus adding huge depth and richness to the panels.
-It is a garden of emotion, contemplative and enclosing.
-We have recently added a brand new panel based on Green on Maroon 1961which we saw in February at the Museo Thyssen-Bornemisza, Madrid.
+In the second room we added a new panel based on Green on Maroon 1961 which we saw one February at the Museo Thyssen-Bornemisza, Madrid.
 This was the year in which an important exhibition was devoted to his work at the Museum of Modern Art in New York, the first solo show which that museum had dedicated to an artist of the New York School.

-In between the two rooms, a tall Irish yew has recently been planted in centre position surrounded by a base of clipped yew inspired by Barnet Newman's 'Broken Obelisk' outside the Houston Chapel.
+In between the two rooms, a tall Irish yew has been planted in centre position inspired by Barnet Newman's 'Broken Obelisk' outside the Houston Chapel.
 Last autumn we visited MOMA in New York and the Philips Gallery in Washington where we saw more of Rothko's work as well as a second copy of the Broken Obelisk.
 It was a memorable experience.
-This summer we visited the Rothko exhibition in Hamburg.
-It was truly remarkable and much the best way to enjoy his work, seeing it all together as a progression with no other artists for distraction.
-We grealty enjoyed the special Rothko exhibition at Tate Modern where a large number of late Rothko paintings and drawings were exhibited. .
+We also admired The Red Studio by Henri Matisse.

-Piet Mondrian inspired eighteen year old Jonathan Brown to paint this wall.
+Piet Mondrian inspired eighteen year old Jonathan Brown (our son) to paint this wall.
 Beautifully balanced and wonderfully colourful it lifts my spirit whenever I see it.
-Red and yellow crab apples were planted three years ago to create a living screen echoing the idea of Mondrain's Red Tree.
+Simple grass formed the foreground but then in 2003 red and yellow crab apples were planted to create a living screen echoing the idea of Mondrain's Red Tree.

 ClOFiOFF THE HOOKo add text.

-Claude Monet has insprired another project for 2008.
-We have planted a large new garden in front of and between the Rothko Rooms creating a 180degree vista.
+Claude Monet insprired a large new garden in front of and between the Rothko Rooms creating a 180degree vista.
 It is inspired by Monet's Waterlily paintings where his reflections often show broad patches of gold with only small highlights of pink lilies.
 A very restricted pallette of grasses has been chosen to create this broad sweep, with pink echinaceas to provide the pinpricks of colour.
 Blue geraniums will add further colour, along with creamy white bidens, yellow solidagos and purple verbeans.

 As the low evening light sweeps across it, something of Monet's magic appears.
-Well its true in summer and autumn; but as the midday sun moves behind in winter the area is transformed again; its only the first year, but the miscanthus seedheads catch the light and act as shimmering bulbs.
-So, so beautiful from close up or far away,s across it here to add text.
+Well its true in summer and autumn; but as the midday sun moves behind in winter the area is transformed again; as the miscanthus seedheads catch the light and act as shimmering bulbs.
+So, so beautiful from close up or far away.